An overview of ME/CFS can be found on the Stanford Medical School website.

 There are also two Youtube video presentations by Dr. Jose Montoya, the director of the infection associated Chronic Fatigue Initiative at Stanford.
 The longer one can can be seen here and the short Stanford Medical Minutes video is here.

-A new video of a seminar by Prof Komaroff of Harvard Medical School given to the Massachusetts CFIDS/ME &CFS Association in 2013.
-It gives a very clear account of research evidence about ME and CFS and can be watched on line on their website at www.masscfids.org/videofiles/Komaroff_Youtube_2013/Komaroff_Lecture_Presentation.html
+The most recent International Association for CFS/ME Conference 2014 has been summarised by Prof Komaroff and can be heard here or a report read here.
+A previous seminar by Prof Komaroff of Harvard Medical School given to the Massachusetts CFIDS/ME &CFS Association in 2013, giving a very clear account of research evidence about ME and CFS and can be watched on line on their website at www.masscfids.org/videofiles/Komaroff_Youtube_2013/Komaroff_Lecture_Presentation.html

 “Myalgic encephalomyelitis: a review with emphasis on key findings in biomedical research” by Prof Malcolm Hooper is published in the Journal of Clinical Pathology.
 May 2007.
 A clear and simple 6 page explanation by Prof Hooper with the conclusion; “There can be little doubt now that myalgic encephalomyelitis is correctly described as an encephalitis associated with upregulation of pro‐inflammatory immune responses, with downregulation of suppressor cytokines.
 This, coupled with the association of NTE gene, validates the WHO nomenclature and classification under neurology that allows the alternative name of post‐viral fatigue syndrome.”

 An overview, written in 2005, of the Canadian Consensus Document – ‘A Clinical Case definition and Guidelines for Medical Practitioners‘ can be down loaded here.
 This definition has been supported by 50 world medical and research experts in ME/CFS.